j1sk1ss/NIFAT32/README.md

 }
 ```

-The main limitation of this algorithm is its restricted error correction capability: it can correct a single-bit error and detect (but not correct) double-bit errors.
-This makes it insufficient in environments with frequent or multiple simultaneous bit-flips.
-Also this method requires additional space for control bits, that itself not a big problem, if we don't speak about sectors. </br>
+The main limitation of this algorithm is its restricted error correction capability: it can correct single-bit errors and detect (but not correct) double-bit errors.
+This makes it insufficient in environments where frequent or multiple simultaneous bit-flips occur.
+Additionally, this method requires extra space for control bits.
+While this overhead is usually manageable, it becomes critical when dealing with sectors. </br>
-**Sectors** are the lowest abstraction that divide the disk into the smallest possible sections.
-Every disk IO syscall loads an entire sector from the disk into memory.
-A basic implementation looks like the code below (the code was taken from the CordellOS project):
+**Sectors** represent the lowest-level abstraction that divides the disk into the smallest addressable units.
+Every disk I/O syscall reads or writes an entire sector from or to the disk.
+A basic implementation of such a syscall, taken from the CordellOS project, looks like this:

 ```
 int ATA_read_sector(uint32_t lba, uint8_t* buffer) {